openspim/openspim.github.io/x-openspim_alignment.md

 </figcaption>
 </figure>

 -   Fill the acquisition chamber with water, mount and find the lower edge of the glass capillary using any available bright light source (even the torch of your phone can be used).
 Then push out the agarose by gently pressing the plunger until the column of agarose covers the entire field of view.
 Make sure the glass capillary completely out of view.
+Now use the 4D-stage to focus on the left or right edge of the agarose and center the column of agarose in the field of view.
+If the OpenSPIM is equipped with a second camera, then the focal plane of both detection objectives should now become coaligned by focusing on the same left or right edge of the agarose.
+To do this, gently slide the objective forward and backward along the detection axis using the plastic handle attached to the objective ring (see also the [chamber modifications of the X-OpenSPIM](https://openspim.org/table_of_parts_xopenspim)).
-Now focus on the left or right edge of the agarose and center the column of agarose in the field of view.
-Particularly in an X-OpenSPIM setup with two detection objectives, it is crucial that the glass capillary is positioned well in the center of the chamber before proceeding with the alignment.
+Ensure that both sister cameras have the same positional orientation. <span style="color:darkred; font-weight:bold">Particularly in an X-OpenSPIM setup with two detection objectives, it is crucial that the glass capillary is positioned well in the center of the chamber before proceeding with the alignment!</span>&nbsp;

 <figure align="center">
   <a href="https://openspim.org/images/alignment/Alignment_Figure8.png" target="_blank"><img width="800" src="https://openspim.org/images/alignment/Alignment_Figure8.png"></a>
-<figcaption> Figure 8 - Positioning the glass capillary in the center of the chamber and bringing it into the field of view using a bright light (e.g., a smartphone).
+<figcaption> Figure 8 - Preparing the glass capillary and its position in the center of the chamber.
+A smartphone can be used as a bright light source to bring the capillary into the field of view of one camera.
 </figcaption>
 </figure>